Mardi Himal Trek

 We have our lunch at Dhampus Village at an altitude of 1,694 m and trek towards Pothana.
 From Dhampus the trek to Pothana takes about 2 - 3 hours, as we pass along the Dhampus Jungle.

 Pothana is situated at an altitude of 2,005 m and we can enjoy the views of Annapurna range closely from here.
 After quickly grabbing tea/coffee we will trek to Pitam Deurali.
 The trek from Pothana to Pitam Deurali takes 2 hours.
-Pitam Deurali is situated at an altitude of 2,100 m, a small settlement with Gurung Community.
-From here we can enjoy the views of Dhaulagiri and Machhapuchre Himal.
+Pitam Deurali is situated at an altitude of 2,150 meters, a small settlement with Gurung Community.
+From here we can enjoy the views of Annapurna Mountain Range and the up-close view of Mt.
+Machhapuchhre ( Fishtail).

 Day 2: Pitam Deurali to Low camp: